medpaf/hawk/README.md

 ![anim sniff](https://user-images.githubusercontent.com/61552222/135460586-240e23e0-783a-4fc8-a088-1e15a0b9af3d.gif)

-**Disclaimer**: If you want to sniff all the data that is passing through a network, first turn your wireless card to **monitor mode**.
+**Disclaimer**: If you want to sniff all the data that is passing through a network, first turn your wireless card or adapter to **monitor mode**.

+### Deauth attack

+A deauth attack is a type of wireless attack that targets communication between a router and one or more devices connected to that router.
+Effectively forcing the target machine to disconnect from the access point.

+To do this attack, use the following command:

+`-deauth -target [TARGET(s) MAC] -gateway [GATEWAY MAC] -iface [INTERFACE]`

+If you plan to attack all clients in a gateway, type:

+`-deauth -target a -gateway [GATEWAY MAC] -iface [INTERFACE]`

+**Disclaimer**: To perform this attack, make sure you have a wireless card or adapter that supports **monitor mode** and turn it on before attempting a deauth attack.
+Please only use this for testing purposes and target your own machines.

 ## Contribution